GSAPP-CDP/Smorgasbord/src/content/modules/10-spatial-python/101-data-manipulation.md

 df = pd.read_csv(path_to_file)
 ```

-Viewing data, having a look at individual rows and values, is very important when working with large or external datasets.
-It's useful to understanding what is contained within a dataset, and in catching errors in data, particularly the most egregious ones – like knowing that a column that is supposed to be numeric actually contains text – and is vital to do before any modeling or analysis.
+Having a look at the individual rows and values of your data, is very important when working with large or external datasets.
+It's useful to understanding what is contained within a dataset.
+It's also good practice for catching errors, particularly the most egregious ones – like knowing that a column that is supposed to be numeric actually contains text – and is vital to do before any modeling or analysis.
 Pandas provides numerous functions to make this process easy:

 - [`.head()`](https://pandas.pydata.org/docs/reference/api/pandas.DataFrame.head.html)
 - [`.tail()`](https://pandas.pydata.org/docs/reference/api/pandas.DataFrame.tail.html#pandas.DataFrame.tail)